juntao/arenztopia/content/news/Issue 10.md

 ![Factory Explosion Aftermath](https://img.huffingtonpost.com/asset/5ba2a8d33c000066000aed38.jpeg?ops=scalefit_630_noupscale)

 West Lane issued an official apology to the families of the workers who were killed.
-The factory was one of West Lane's biggest manufacturing centers in Arenztopia, and West Lane is now looking for a new property to build the factory.
+The factory was one of West Lane's biggest manufacturing centers in Arenztopia, and West Lane is now looking for a new property to build the factory on.
 "We mourn the loss of everybody who lost their lives because of this unfortunate accident, and we will persevere through these unfortunate events.", a West Lane spokesperson said.

 ## Arts
 by Renzo Avila